by Susan Flantzer © Unofficial Royalty 2015

 When Heinrich was seven years old, his father died.
 After finishing his secondary education in Dresden, he traveled to Greece and the British colonies of India and Ceylon.
 He then joined the Prussian Army and served as a first lieutenant in the Garde-Jäger-Bataillon in Potsdam, Prussia.

-In 1900, Heinrich and Queen Wilhelmina of the Netherlands were introduced by their mothers.
-After spending part of the summer together, the two became engaged on October 16, 1900.
+In 1900, Heinrich and Queen Wilhelmina of the Netherlands were introduced to each other by their mothers.
+After spending part of the summer together, they became engaged on October 16, 1900.
 The wedding preparations were overshadowed by the deaths of Wilhelmina’s uncle Charles Alexander, Grand Duke of Saxe-Weimar-Eisenach on January 5, 1901, and Queen Victoria of the United Kingdom on January 22, 1901.

-Hendrik held various honorary appointments in the armed forces and also served on the Council of State, but his wife kept him out of all political matters.
-He deeply regretted his rather insignificant position and said about his situation, “It’s not nice when you always want some more bacon and all that’s ever left is beans.”
+Hendrik held various honorary appointments in the armed forces and served on the Council of State, but his wife kept him out of all political matters.
+He deeply regretted his rather insignificant position and said, “It’s not nice when you always want some more bacon and all that’s ever left is beans.”

 Prince Hendrik had a great interest in the social and economic life in the Netherlands.
 He oversaw the merger of the two scouting organizations to create De Nederlandse Padvinders (The Netherlands Pathfinders), an organization that still receives royal patronage.
 He was chairman of the Dutch Red Cross and in 1928 he opened the Olympic Games in Amsterdam.